Skip to Content (Press Enter)

 Whether you're pursuing an independent surrogacy journey and trying to find a surrogate on your own or working with an agency, spending time thinking about what's most important in selecting a gestational carrier is an essential step.
 Knowing the type of relationship you want with your surrogate and the expectations you have for your journey helps the Circle Surrogacy team to find a good match.

 That's why we ask intended parents to fill out a profile that helps us get to know them better and find appropriate surrogate matches.

 The information we ask for in the profile includes your:

 Sharing photos of yourself, your loved ones, and any other photos that give a good sense of who you are help potential surrogate matches get to know you even better.

-In addition to your answers, the Circle Program Coordination team uses your geographic location and views on termination when selecting a potential match.
+In addition to your answers, the Matching Team uses your geographic location and views on termination when selecting a potential match.
 It's important to answer these questions honestly to help us find the best possible surrogate match for you.